WeDot-Engine/WeDot-docs/src/classes/class_array.md

 ## 描述

 An array data structure that can contain a sequence of elements of any [`Variant`](class_variant.md) type.
-Elements are accessed by a numerical index starting at 0.
-Negative indices are used to count from the back (-1 is the last element, -2 is the second to last, etc.).
+Elements are accessed by a numerical index starting at `0`.
+Negative indices are used to count from the back (`-1` is the last element, `-2` is the second to last, etc.).

- **Example:**